Cultural anthropology: Late twentieth-century shifts in interest

 In the twenty-first century, Western ideas of kinship have evolved beyond the traditional assumptions of the nuclear family, raising anthropological questions of consanguinity, lineage, and normative marital expectation.
-The shift can be traced back to the 1960s, with the reassessment of kinship's basic principles offered by Edmund Leach, Rodney Neeham, David Schneider, and others.
+The shift can be traced back to the 1960s, with the reassessment of the basic principles of kinship offered by Edmund Leach, Rodney Needham, David Schneider, and others.
 Instead of relying on narrow ideas of Western normalcy, kinship studies increasingly catered to "more ethnographic voices, human agency, intersecting power structures, and historical context".
 The study of kinship evolved to accommodate for the fact that it cannot be separated from its institutional roots and must pay respect to the society in which it lives, including that society's contradictions, hierarchies, and individual experiences of those within it.
 This shift was progressed further by the emergence of second-wave feminism in the early 1970s, which introduced ideas of marital oppression, sexual autonomy, and domestic subordination.
 Other themes that emerged during this time included the frequent comparisons between Eastern and Western kinship systems and the increasing amount of attention paid to anthropologists' own societies, a swift turn from the focus that had traditionally been paid to largely "foreign", non-Western communities.

-Kinship studies began to gain mainstream recognition in the late 1990s with the surging popularity of feminist anthropology, particularly with its work related to biological anthropology and the intersectional critique of gender relations.
-At this time, there was the arrival of "Third World feminism", a movement that argued kinship studies could not examine the gender relations of developing countries in isolation and must pay respect to racial and economic nuance as well.
+Kinship studies began to gain mainstream recognition in the late 1990s with the surge in the popularity of feminist anthropology, particularly its work on biological anthropology and the intersectional critique of gender relations.
+At this time, "Postcolonial feminism" emerged, a movement that argued that kinship studies could not examine the gender relations of developing countries in isolation and must also respect racial and economic nuances.
 This critique became relevant, for instance, in the anthropological study of Jamaica: race and class were seen as the primary obstacles to Jamaican liberation from economic imperialism, and gender as an identity was largely ignored.
 Third World feminism aimed to combat this in the early twenty-first century by promoting these categories as coexisting factors.
 In Jamaica, marriage as an institution is often substituted for a series of partners, as poor women cannot rely on regular financial contributions in a climate of economic instability.
-In addition, there is a common practice of Jamaican women artificially lightening their skin tones in order to secure economic survival.
-These anthropological findings, according to Third World feminism, cannot see gender, racial, or class differences as separate entities, and instead must acknowledge that they interact together to produce unique individual experiences.
+In addition, there is a common practice among Jamaican women of artificially lightening their skin to secure economic survival.
+These anthropological findings, according to Third World feminism, cannot treat gender, racial, or class differences as separate entities; instead, they must acknowledge that these differences interact to produce unique individual experiences.